Shoulder Replacement Surgery

 Risks and complications

 As complex as the shoulder joint is, the risk of complications from shoulder replacement surgery is impressively low.
 Most patients regain a significant degree of mobility from their procedure, which allows them to return to a normal activity level.
 However, shoulder replacement surgery can carry possible risks and complications.
 These include the following:

 - Damage to nearby blood vessels, bones, or nerves

 Schedule A Consultation

-If you want to learn how a shoulder replacement surgery can change your life, call 928-537-6381 to schedule a consultation.
+If you want to learn how a shoulder replacement surgery can change your life, contact us today to schedule a consultation.
 Summit Healthcare Orthopedic Center serves Show Low, Arizona and surrounding areas.